Regalia: The Three Sacred Stars

 Regalia: The Three Sacred Stars (レガリア The Three Sacred Stars, Regaria Za Surī Seikuriddo Sutāzu) is a Japanese anime series produced by Actas, directed by Susumu Tosaka and written by Keigo Koyanagi, featuring character designs by Kimitake Nishio based on QP:flapper's original designs.
 It premiered on 7 July 2016.
 Infinite and Bandai Namco Entertainment are part of the production committee.

 Plot

-12 years ago, in the country of Rimgarde, a big incident left an unsolved mystery that has begun to fade from people's memories.
-Time passes, and Sisters Yui and Rena live a peaceful life in the Enastoria Empire, but they become involved in a vortex of destiny when a giant robot attacks Enastoria.
+Twelve years ago in the Kingdom of Rimgarde, a big incident left an unsolved mystery that has begun to fade from people's memories.
+Time passes, and sisters Yui and Rena Asteria live a peaceful life in the Enastoria Empire, but they become involved in a vortex of destiny when a mecha attacks Enastoria.